topStrip1

 We accept several major commercial insurance plans, including Blue Cross Blue Shield, Aetna, Cigna, United Healthcare, Tricare, Medicare, and others.
 If you don't see your insurance listed, we would be happy to verify your benefits to see if we can accept them, and if not, we can offer you an affordable self-pay rate.

 At Lifebulb, we operate without any ongoing membership or fees.
 We believe that everyone deserves to receive the best online therapy service experience.
-Thus, we believe those benefits should come free of any ongoing out-of-pocket fees simply for engaging in therapy.
+Thus, we believe those benefits should come free of any ongoing out-of-pocket fees simply for engaging in anger management therapy.
 With us, your only session costs will be those set by your insurance provider or our affordable self-pay rate.

 While many practices accept only self-pay clients or out-of-network benefits, at Lifebulb, we aim to keep your costs low by accepting most major insurance plans.
 Often the out-of-pocket expense per online therapy session is a low co-pay determined by your specific insurance provider and plan.
-We are also willing to offer a self-pay rate lower than many practices for those without insurance or simply preferring not to use their healthcare benefits for in-person or virtual therapy.
+We are also willing to offer a self-pay rate lower than many practices for those without insurance or simply preferring not to use their healthcare benefits for in-person or virtual anger management therapy.

 At Lifebulb, we are extremely picky about who we hire to help you achieve your therapy goals.
 But we understand that every anger management therapist may not be the perfect match for every client.
 If your therapy experience is less than what you hoped for, we will help you get someone you would much rather prefer.

-We take the responsibility of maintaining your privacy seriously.
+Our anger management therapist takes the responsibility of maintaining your privacy seriously.
 Lifebulb is subject to HIPAA guidelines, which means that we are subject to all HIPAA rules and regulations.
 If you have any questions (or recommendations) about our privacy and security practices, we are all ears!
 Contact us at privacy@lifebulb.com.

 Therapists that don't enjoy their workplace are often, unfortunately, unable to provide their clients with the best possible level of counseling and therapy.
 That's why at Lifebulb, our anger management therapists are our top priority.
 This means that your counselor or therapist can provide you, their client, with the best treatments for anger because they enjoy the work they do in session with you, where they work, and who they work with.